+Discussion Signed software and firmware ensures that it is not modified before installation, and that it is being distributed by the proper entity.

 14.3.2-B – Software verification for installation

 The voting system must cryptographically verify the digital signature of software and firmware before it is installed.